 Our nurses are located in the Jones Health Center, which was given in memory of Mr. Seby Jones, and dedicated in March 2001.
 The center, often referred to as "the cottage," is centrally located on campus across the quad from the Fine Arts Center.
 The building has an office, waiting room, treatment rooms and rooms with four cots for resting.

 In Fall 2016, Rebecca Nelson, FNP, joined Ravenscroft as the Coordinator of Jones Health Center.
-She is assisted by Gina Taylor, RN.
+She is assisted by Gina Taylor, RN, who has worked at the Health Center since 2006.
 Our nurses dispense medications, maintain student health records, perform visual screenings at specific grade levels, encourage good health practices and coordinate services with each division's clinical counselor.

 Our students’ social, emotional and physical well-being is just as important as their intellectual growth.
 Starting in PreK, our Lower School students start to develop basic skills and strategies for games, explore various movement patterns and start to gain an awareness and appreciation of the positive effects of physical fitness.
 Emphasis is placed on continued development of basic motor skills and movement patterns.
 Basic manipulative skills, such as throwing, catching, bouncing, and kicking, are introduced.
 Students begin to appreciate the importance of cooperative play and lifetime fitness through lead-up games and basic skill development.
 Positive attitudes toward physical activity and health and wellness are fostered, encouraging development of self-esteem, individual skills and cooperation.